What is Quid Pro Quo Harassment?

 - The alleged harasser's conduct was a substantial factor in causing the plaintiff's harm.

 From a practical standpoint, courts are looking for proof that the underlying sexual harassment resulted in a significant employment action, such as the plaintiff being fired or suspiciously passed over for a promotion.
-The employee may still file a claim even if he or she ultimately submits to the employer's inappropriate requests.
+The employee may still file a claim even if they ultimately submit to the employer's inappropriate requests.

-Employees seeking justice for a quid pro quo harassment claim typically must file a complaint with a state and/or federal labor protection agency first (claimants have 180 days in which to file with the U.S. Equal Employment Opportunity Commission).
+Employees seeking justice for a quid pro quo harassment claim typically must file a complaint with a state and/or federal labor protection agency first.
+Claimants have 180 days in which to file with the U.S. Equal Employment Opportunity Commission (EEOC).

 Get Legal Help With Your Quid Pro Quo Harassment Claim